Bible Meaning: Strife

 Lydia, a seller of purple dye, was a prosperous woman from Thyatira doing business in Philippi.
 She became Paul's first convert in Europe when he visited Philippi during his second missionary journey.

-Ezekiel prophesied war against Lydia as well as against Libya, Egypt and others during the Day of the Lord (Ezekiel 30:3 - 5).
+Ezekiel prophesied war against Lydia as well as against Libya, Egypt and her allies during the Day of the Lord (Ezekiel 30:3 - 5).
 The Bible is silent concerning the exact location of Lydia.
 Some Bible commentaries are also unsure what location is being referenced.
 Still others believe these verses are referring to mercenaries who lived in the region of Lydia in the far western part of Asia Minor.

 And a certain woman named Lydia, a seller of purple, of the city of Thyatira, which worshipped God, heard us: whose heart the Lord opened, that she attended unto the things which were spoken of Paul.